mugraph-payments/mugraph/docs/wallet-integration.md

 secret material (blinding factors, nonces, keypair) in Rust and avoids CORS/CSP issues.

+## Product Decisions Locked for v1

+The following product decisions are treated as fixed requirements for the implementation described below:

+- **Live-only wallet**: remove stub mode from the shipped app.
+The current stub data remains a development artifact only until live integration is complete.
+- **Guided setup is mandatory**: first run must collect configuration for **all three networks** (`mainnet`, `preprod`, `preview`) before the wallet is considered ready.
+- **Network model**: the wallet uses one shared Mugraph identity and one shared in-app Cardano payment keypair across all networks, while notes, activity, node URLs, and chain state stay partitioned per network.
+- **Node/provider model**: the wallet must not require node API changes.
+  It talks to exactly one configured Mugraph node per network, and it talks directly to Cardano providers for chain queries/submission when needed.
+- **Provider configuration**: use one provider account model globally (same provider type and credentials reused across networks), with the network-specific endpoint derived from the selected network.
+- **Startup/default network**: after setup, open the **last used network**.
+  If one network later has broken configuration, warn at startup but allow the user to continue using healthy networks.
+- **Receive semantics**: `Receive` is **off-chain only**.
+Cardano L1 money-in belongs exclusively to the separate `Deposit` flow.
+- **Deposit UX**: before a user can deposit, show the in-app Cardano funding address (and QR) so they can fund the wallet externally.
+No richer Cardano balance dashboard is required for v1.
+- **Send transport**: support both copy/paste text and QR transfer.
+Use a JSON envelope with explicit hex-encoded note fields; do **not** add a schema version field in v1.
+- **Receive request enforcement**: strict asset/amount/label matching applies only to off-chain wallet-to-wallet requests, where the request payload is carried by the wallet format itself.
+It does not apply to plain Cardano address transfers.
+- **Imported note trust model**: imported notes must auto-refresh immediately.
+If refresh fails, keep them in the notes list as a special quarantined/untrusted status, exclude them from spendable balance, and put the wallet into an attention state.
+- **Withdrawal failure UX**: if a withdrawal fails after notes are burned, surface a hard attention banner with recovery/support guidance.
+- **Coin selection**: use a simple deterministic largest-first note/UTxO selection strategy in v1.

 ## Phase 1: Tauri Backend — Node Client and Local Storage

 ### 1.1 Add `mugraph-core` dependency to the wallet crate